Data-ARENA-Space/data-nadhi-documentation/docs/architecture/temporal/transformation-worker.md

 # 🔄 Transformation Temporal Workflow

-The **TransformationWorkflow** in Data Nadhi is responsible for processing logs through the user-defined pipeline nodes.
+The **TransformationWorkflow** in Data Nadhi processes logs through your user-defined pipeline nodes.
 It applies transformations, evaluates conditions, and routes data to downstream destinations via **DestinationWorkflow**.

 ---

 ## ⚙️ Overview

-The workflow is triggered as a **child workflow** of `MainWorkflow` on Temporal’s **task queue**.
+This workflow gets triggered as a **child workflow** of `MainWorkflow` on Temporal's **task queue**.
-It processes logs according to the pipeline configuration, handling multiple nodes and branching logic while maintaining metadata and traceability.
+It processes logs according to your pipeline config, handling multiple nodes and branching logic while keeping metadata and traceability.

 ![Transformation Worker](/img/docs/transformation-worker.png)